Nine Months of Preparation and a fair bit of Panic – Our Birth Story Part 1

-You watch the adverts and films where discovering that your wife is pregnant is magical.
+You watch the adverts and films where someone discovers that their wife is pregnant and it is magical.
 Well, that’s what I expected too.
-It turns out being woken at 6am as Natalie does an unplanned test isn’t so sensational.
-It was hard to comprehend what she was actually telling me in that 6am slumber, let alone feel a tiny bit of the extreme excitement that I would when even when just a little more alive.
+It turns out being woken at 6am as Natalie does an unplanned ‘just checking’ test isn’t so sensational.
+It was hard to comprehend what she was actually telling me in that 6AM slumber, let alone feel a tiny bit of the extreme excitement that I would when even when just a little more alive.

 Nope.
 Welcome to what could only be described as time travel.
 With Natalie being a teacher, she works by terms too.
 By teacher maths, eight and a half months can simply be divided down to just two terms and summer.
 And that just seems to make the time fly faster.

 Natalie wasn’t ever a big drinker so we thought we could keep the surprise until after the first scan, tell the family and then the rest.
 Oh, but then there’s that wedding!, oh and that cider and sausage party, and that BBQ…!
 With my Mum being a nurse it also limited the excuses somewhat.
 If we said antibiotics she would enquire what was wrong, and if she was driving she could just have one glass…?

 So while the eight and a half months flew, those first 12 weeks were the slowest of the lot.
 Finally the day came, the surprise was revealed in an explosion of confetti and we could relax.
 Relax as much as we could knowing we needed to acquire all the baby clothes, nappies, a cot, a pushchair, a travel system and all the rest…

 ‘Relax’ also knowing that while the week 12 scan confirms you are to become a parent, it also signifies the start of the next eight weeks of worry while you wait for the week 20, more detailed, head to toe, inside and out scan to know you’re having a healthy baby.